 Students will not be allowed to participate or attend extra-curricular activities (this includes attendance at or participation in athletics, music, club events, etc.) on the date that the student is absent from school except through pre-approval of the building principal, or receipt of approved documentation of why the student was absent.
 Students must be in attendance all day on the day of the activity.
+Students who are suspended from school, or who are in In School Suspension, will not be allowed to participate in activities on those days.
 Students absent any portion of the day on Friday or the last school day before a scheduled event will not be allowed to participate in weekend activities OR ACTIVITIES HELD ON A DAY SCHOOL IS NOT IN SESSION without pre-approval from the building principal or presenting approved documentation.
 Doctor/dentist visits are examples of absences eligible - Documentation must be provided upon return to school.

-Students are required to have at least 90% year to date attendance to qualify to participate in Homecoming and Prom.
+Students are required to have at least 90% year to date attendance to qualify to participate in school dances.
 Students must have 90% attendance from the first day of school to the designated cut-off day in order to attend these events.